DominikSmo/ASCII-table-exercise/README.md

-This is an exercise which includes algorithm allowing to merging two arrays with the same lenghts in one array.
+This is an exercise which includes algorithm allowing to merging two arrays with the same lenghts in a one loop.
 The purpose of an exercise is creating a char array with uppercase and lowercase letters from an alphabet.
 The first task is creating and filling two arrays:
 one: with the numbers representing by uppercase letters in ASCII table second array: with the numbers representing by lowercase letters in ASCII table